The Best “Pick-Your-Chain” Framework: Navigate Rollups, L1s and L2s

 A: Run your own permissioned consensus validator set

-• Consortium chains, gaming platforms, and many CeDeFi applications with trusted counterparties may choose more centralized components, such as Avalanche L1s, to optimize for performance and user experience.
+Consortium chains, gaming platforms, and CeDeFi apps may choose Avalanche L1s to optimize for performance and UX.

 → Read more here: Gelato's Guide to Avalanche L1s and Native Interoperability